 - The Walk in JBR, a popular outdoor dining district alongside the beach, still has a vibrant nightlife, although outdoor dining is mostly removed in the peak of summer.

-- Souk Madinat Jumeirah – a much more modern souk experience, from here, you get the spectacular views back to Burj Al Arab.
-Mostly indoor and airconditioned, lots of dining options and picturesque waterways.
+- Souk Madinat Jumeirah – a much more modern souk experience.
+From here, you get the spectacular views back to Burj Al Arab.
+Mostly indoor and air-conditioned, lots of dining options, and picturesque waterways.

 You can find our complete guide to the best night time activities in Dubai here.